CADViewer/CADViewer6.4_ReactJSDemo_v01/README.md

 Use this CADViewer 6.4 download as the front-end CADViewer for the back-end NodeJS server.

+Read the Guide on how to create hotspots (Space Objects), https://cadviewer.com/highlight/main/ , it outlines how spaces can be processed on a drawing to create interactive objects.

+Read the Guide on how to modify hotspots  (Space Objects), https://cadviewer.com/highlight2/main/, this will help you work with the code in this sample.

+The general documentation on CADViewer is found at: https://cadviewer.com/cadviewertechdocs/

+The general documentaiton on AutoXchange 2020 is found at: https://tailormade.com/ax2020techdocs/

+The CADViewer API is found at: https://cadviewer.com/cadviewerproapi/global.html

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).